-In classrooms it is expected that there is a PRAYER FOCUS with a suitable artefact, e.g. Crucifix/Statue.
-This may change to reflect the Liturgical Year, or, the current Topic being taught.
+In classrooms it is expected that there is a PRAYER FOCUS with a suitable artefact, e.g. Crucifix/Statue/Icon and an age appropriate Bible open.
+This may change to reflect the Liturgical Year and the current Topic being taught in R.E.

-Simplicity - Start with something that draws everyone together e.g. Greeting - Sign of the Cross - Hymn - Prayer.
+Simplicity - Start with something that draws everyone together e.g. Greeting - Lighting a candle - Sign of the Cross - Hymn - Prayer- relevant religious painting.

-Atmosphere - Create an atmosphere conducive to prayer - Focus - Music.
+Atmosphere - Create an atmosphere conducive to prayer using religious music.